odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

     Tip: the warning message in the log gives you most of the solution ;-)

-Restart the server, and the warning message should have disappeared!
+Restart the server and the warning message should have disappeared!

 It's now time to finally :ref:`interact with the UI <howto/rdtraining/06_firstui>`!